a. Explain how psychologists conduct research to describe, explain, predict, and control behavior.

 This type of experiment can be a great way to see behavior in action in realistic settings.
 However, it makes it more difficult for the researchers to control the variables and can introduce confounding variables that might influence the results.

 APA's Ethics Office promotes ethics throughout the field of psychology.
 The office supports the Ethics Committee in adjudicating ethics cases, offers educational programming, provides ethics consultations, and serves as a resource to members and the Association in addressing new ethical dilemmas as psychology grows and evolves as a discipline.
-If you are an APA member, the Ethics Office is here to serve you.
-Please let us know how we may best do so.

 Because living subjects, animals or humans, are often part of psychological experiments, researchers must weigh potential risks to the participants against potential benefits to science and society.